 A traditional no exam disability insurance policy can be a good option for applicants that aren't looking for high monthly benefit amounts.

 Simplified issue disability insurance is another form of income protection that does not require applicants to complete a paramedical exam.

 These policies are called simplified issue because many of the steps and provisions of applying for a standard policy have been removed.

 In addition to having no paramedical exam, simplified issue disability policies often feature:

 - A shorter application

-- No requirement for medical records or physicians statement
+- No requirement for medical records or attending physicians statement (APS)

 - No requirement to provide financial records

 - A faster approval process following a short phone interview between the carrier and the applicant